mynameiswilson/sbdm/_posts/2021-02-13-jcps-reopening-cdc-guidelines-nyt-survey.md

 - Vaccines for teachers (or students) are not considered critical by the guidelines or the disease experts.
 - Community infection rate is not as high a priority as previously considered.

-A clear definition of priority and risk assessment which up until now has been swirling around at every level (personal, local, state, federal) has been greatly settled with these two things, for me.
+For me, these clear definitions of priority and risk assessments largely settle the arguments swirling around at every level (personal, local, state, federal).

+(Note: Some [experts](https://twitter.com/monicagandhi9/status/1360678712010678273?s=21), [including the senior author of the Wisconsin schools study](https://twitter.com/katetaylornyt/status/1360325042014404611?s=21) believes the CDCs guidelines are _too restrictive_.
+Their criticisms appear to align with the results of the survey.)

 Regarding JCPS - vaccination of teachers and community infection rates are two things that have been widely adopted as critcal by local officials, unions and parent groups.
 This is clear guidance that - at a community level - they are not as critical to "safely reopening".

-## I feel confident in their assessment that at a community level reopening can be done safely.
-But... ##
+### I feel confident in their assessment that at a community level reopening can be done safely.
+But... ###

 But... neither the CDC guidelines nor this survey relieve JCPS from the challenges that their plan will continue to have with social distancing, or the concerns from individual teachers and families.
 I do feel that these guidelines and reports provide clearer priorities for the critical discussions and negotiations those parties.